haziqj/iprior/README.md

 [![CRAN_Status_Badge_version_ago](http://www.r-pkg.org/badges/version-ago/iprior)](https://cran.r-project.org/package=iprior)
 [![CRAN downloads](http://cranlogs.r-pkg.org/badges/grand-total/iprior)](https://cran.r-project.org/package=iprior)

-Based on the manuscript entitled "Regression with I-priors" by Wicher Bergsma [2017, unpublished].
-In a linear regression setting, priors can be assigned to the regression function using a vector space framework, and the posterior estimate of the regression function obtained.
+Based on the manuscript entitled "Regression and Classification with I-priors" by Wicher Bergsma [2017, [arXiv:1707.00274](https://arxiv.org/abs/1707.00274)].
+In a general regression setting, priors can be assigned to the regression function in a vector space framework, and the posterior estimate of the regression function obtained.
 An I-prior is defined as Gaussian with some prior mean (usually zero) and covariance kernel equal to the Fisher information for the regression function.
+The function space is assumed to be a reproducing kernel Hilbert/Krein space (RKHS/RKKS).

+This package performs regression modelling using I-priors in R.
+It is intuitively designed to be similar to `lm`, making use of similar syntactical conventions and S3 methods, with both formula and non-formula based input.
+The parameters of an I-prior model include the scale parameters of the kernels, any other kernel parameters such as the Hurst index for a fractional Brownian motion (fBm) kernel, and the model error precision.
+The package estimates these parameters using direct log-likelihood maximisation, the expectation-maxmisation (EM) algorithm, or a combination of both.
-This package performs linear regression modelling using I-priors in R. It is intuitively designed to be similar to `lm`, with both formula and non-formula based input.
-The parameters of an I-prior model are the scale parameters of the reproducing kernel Hilbert space (RKHS) over the set of covariates, `lambda`, and the standard deviation of model errors, `sigma`.
-While the main interest of I-prior modelling is prediction, inference is also possible, e.g. via log-likelihood ratio tests.
+The Nyström method of approximating the kernel matrix is also supported.
+While the main interest of I-prior modelling is prediction, inference is also possible, e.g. via log-likelihood ratio tests or asymptotic Z-tests of the scale parameters.

 For installation instructions and some examples of I-prior modelling, continue reading below.
-The package is documented with help files, and the [wiki](https://github.com/haziqjamil/iprior/wiki/) is a good source to view some discussion topics and further examples.
+The package is documented with help files, and the vignette provides an introduction to the concept of I-priors and also to using the package.

 ## Installation